-These substances are able to give important indicators related to your kidney function, metabolism, electrolyte balance, and blood sugar levels.
-A doctor may suggest getting a BMP as part of a routine health visit, if you are feeling sick, or to check the effectiveness of medications you are taking.
-If you go to the hospital, a BMP may also be done to help with diagnoses and to evaluate your health status.
+These substances can give important indicators related to your kidney function, metabolism, electrolyte balance, and blood sugar levels.
+A doctor may suggest getting a BMP as part of a routine health visit if you feel sick or check the effectiveness of the medications you are taking.
+If you go to the hospital, a BMP may also be done to help with diagnoses and evaluate your health status.

 Basic Metabolic Panel Cost